 Exchange differences are recognised in profit or loss in the period in which they arise except for:

-- exchange differences on transactions entered into to hedge certain foreign currency risks (see Group accounting policies); and
+- exchange differences on transactions entered into to minimise certain foreign currency risks (note 17); and

 - exchange differences on monetary items receivable from or payable to a foreign operation for which settlement is neither planned nor likely to occur (therefore forming part of the net investment in the foreign operation) which are recognised initially in the consolidated statement of comprehensive income and reclassified from equity to profit or loss on disposal or partial disposal of the net investment.